-After completing a Consentric Circles registration form, participants will receive a Confirmation Email with additional information: date and time confirmation, conversation overview, and contact info for further questions.
+After completing a Consentric Circles registration form, participants will receive a Confirmation Email with additional information: date and time confirmation for the conversation and contact info for further questions.
 On the day of the conversation, we will open up the location 15 minutes early to allow folks to arrive and check-in.
 We look forward to welcoming you!